Friedrich-Wilhelm Krüger: Crimes in Poland

 All Polish theatres were disbanded, likewise all universities were shut, and the secondary schools were teaching only basics.
 Lessons of history, geography and the Polish literature ceased to be performed.
-The primary education in the countryside was not allowed during the next five years, leaving - in 1945 - a couple of million teenagers, barely able to write and read.
+The primary education in the countryside was not allowed during the next five years, leaving – in 1945 – a couple of million teenagers, barely able to write and read.
 In Galicia for every book given to the German authorities, a bottle of alcohol was the pay (one of the assumptions of the Generalplan Ost).
-The plan was originating from Otto von Bismarck's operations against - among others - Poles, mainly in Provinz Posen (Greater Poland) in the 19th century.
+The plan was originating from Otto von Bismarck's operations against – among others – Poles, mainly in Provinz Posen (Greater Poland) in the 19th century.

+Once Bismarck wrote to his sister in 1861:

+Reichsführer SS expressed the German doctrine against Untermenschen by these words:

 As the highest commander in charge he looked after the execution of Operation Harvest Festival in district of Lublin, when during one day in November 1943 SS, Order Police (101st Police Battalion from Hamburg volunteered for this operation) and the Ukrainian Sonderdienst shot to death in mass killings more than 83,000 Jews.
 Krüger's men, hand-in-hand with Order Police battalions, Einsatzgruppen and Wehrmacht were conducting during a few years time, the genocide program of quelling guerrilla activity, so-called: "anti-partisan" fighting in the General Government.
 During these operations, which meant to be against Polish "bandits", as the Germans called partisans, the murders of women and children were carried out on a daily basis.
 For a help given to the partisans by local farmers and their families, the entire villages were burnt to the ashes with all inhabitants (so-called pacification action).

-Such "disciplinary" campaigns were a commonplace in Poland under German occupation - more than 300 Polish villages were destroyed (within the borders after 1945).
+Such "disciplinary" campaigns were a commonplace in Poland under German occupation – more than 300 Polish villages were destroyed (within the borders after 1945).
 In the most of cases, before the fire was set to the village, all the peasants were gathered in the biggest village building and burnt alive.
 Earlier, several grenades were thrown into the crowd.

 Among other deeds committed by Krüger were: responsibility for eliminating rebellions in the extermination camps, providing victims for the medical experiments typically resulting in the death or permanent disability, setting up forced labour camps, the employment of police and SS in the deportations of Jews from ghettos in General Government to extermination camps.

 He was in charge of driving out (ethnic cleansing) of over 116,000 Polish farmers (30 thousands of them were children) from the area around Zamość, known as Aktion Zamosc.
 Most of the children were sent to concentrations camps and to labor camps.
 Blond and sufficiently young were being sent to the III Reich to be Germanised, or work as slaves for German industry or farms.
 Only 800 children of Zamość were successfully reclaimed after the war.